grafana/metrictank/docs/cloud/data-ingestion.md

 When creating a Hosted Metrics Graphite instance, we provide a carbon-relay-ng config file that you can plug in and be ready to use out of the box.
 We also have Grafana Labs engineers ready to advise further on set up, if needed.

-## Sending carbon traffic to GrafanaCloud from an existing Graphite setup

-### Using carbon-relay-ng as a replacement for carbon-relay or carbon-cache
+## Using carbon-relay-ng as a replacement for carbon-relay or carbon-cache

 The most simple way to send your carbon traffic to GrafanaCloud is to use carbon-relay-ng as a replacement for your current carbon-relay or carbon-cache.
 Carbon-relay-ng has a carbon input which supports the plain text and the pickle protocols, just like carbon-relay and carbon-cache.

 An example configuration to do that can be downloaded from your Hosted Metrics instance's "Details" page.
 It contains a `grafanaNet` route pointing at your instance.

-### Sending a copy of your carbon traffic to GrafanaCloud
+## Sending a copy of your carbon traffic to GrafanaCloud

 It is possible to duplicate your data to send one copy to your existing Graphite infrastructure and the other to GrafanaCloud.
 To do this you can put an instance of carbon-relay-ng in front of your existing carbon-relay or carbon-cache and make it duplicate the traffic.
 Carbon-relay-ng allows you to specify routes of various types, to send a copy to GrafanaCloud you need to add a route of the type `grafanaNet`, to send a copy to your existing carbon-relay/carbon-cache you can add a carbon route.